rackerlabs/repose/repose-aggregator/tests/release-verification/README.md

 then a debugger can be connected to the localhost on port 18038.
 Note that we overrode the Docker `CMD` instruction with `tail -f /var/log/repose.log` to keep the Docker container running.

-To start the Vagrant sandbox, run the `vagrantUpDeb` or `vagrantUpRpm` task with the desired properties.
-Once the sandbox is running, the environment can be accessed directly by running the `vagrant ssh` command from the directory containing the Vagrantfile (e.g., src/vagrant/deb relative to this project directory if the `vagrantUpDeb` task was run).
-To debug the instance of Repose running in the sandbox, connect a remote debugger to port 18038 on the local host for Debian builds and 18039 for RPM builds.
-This port is forwarded by Vagrant to connect to the JDWP port of Repose in Vagrant's guest VM.
-The ports 18088 and 18089 for the Debian and RPM builds are also exposed and are forwarded to the Repose port in Vagrant's guest VM.